enatterer/Effects-of-Paris-Cycling-Policies-on-vehicular-flow/README.md

-# Effects of the Paris' Cycling Policies on Vehicular Flow - An Empirical Analysis
+# Effects of Paris' Cycling Policies on Vehicular Flow - An Empirical Analysis

 This repository contains the code and data accompanying the publication "Effects of the Paris’ Cycling Policies on Vehicular Flow – An Empirical Analysis", published in Transportation Research Record: https://journals.sagepub.com/doi/full/10.1177/03611981251356507